 Fort Lauderdale Disorderly Conduct Attorney

-Florida Code §877.03 classifies disorderly conduct and/or disturbing the peace as any act that corrupts public morals, outrages the sense of public decency, or affects the peace and quiet of the people who may witness the incident.
-Disorderly intoxication follows the same basic premise, but involves acts committed when under the influence.
-Florida Code § 856.011 classifies this offense as any act that endangers another person and/or property, and explains that it is illegal to consume alcohol on public property and then cause a disturbance as a result.
+While similar, disorderly intoxication involves acts committed when under the influence.
+Florida Code § 856.011 classifies this offense as any act that endangers another person and/or property, and states that it is illegal to consume alcohol on public property and then cause a disturbance as a result.

-If you have been arrested and charged, it is crucial that you obtain legal counsel from Hager & Schwartz, P.A. to speak with our Fort Lauderdale disorderly conduct attorneys.
+If you have been arrested and charged, it is crucial that you contact Hager & Schwartz, P.A. to speak with our Fort Lauderdale disorderly conduct attorneys.
 Call (954) 840-8713.

 - Jail sentence for up to 60 days